yuejiewang/FlagCX/README.md

     ```sh
     cd FlagCX
     make [USE_NVIDIA/USE_ILUVATAR_COREX/USE_CAMBRICON/USE_GLOO/USE_MPI/USE_METAX/USE_MUSA/USE_KUNLUNXIN/USE_DU/USE_ASCEND]=1

-    # If the compilation variable "make USE_KUNLUNXIN=1" is used, the following environment variables need to be enabled:
-    export XPU_FORCE_SHARED_DEVICE_CONTEXT=1
     ```
     The default install path is set to `build/`, you can manually set `BUILDDIR` to specify the build path.
 You may also define `DEVICE_HOME` and `CCL_HOME` to indicate the install paths of device runtime and communication libraries.

 ### Tests
 Tests for FlagCX are maintained in `test/perf`.
 ```sh
 cd test/perf